Virtual Personal Assistants

-X.AI’s “Amy” whilst still falling under the category of VA is a completely different product to Amazon’s Alexa.
-If it could be summed up in one sentence is would be:
+X.AI‘s “Amy” whilst still falling under the category of VA is a completely different product to Amazon‘s Alexa.
+If it could be summed up in one sentence it would be:

 The personal assistant who schedules meetings for you

-Amy was born out of the Founders personal paint point of scheduling 1019 meetings in one year alone.
-As often is the case, these meetings bounced between the respective parties until a suitable appointment date and time was found.
+Amy was born out of the Founder’s personal pain point of scheduling 1019 meetings in one year alone.
+As often is the case, these meetings bounced between the respective parties until a suitable appointment date and time were found.